 The characteristics of sound calibrators are specified in the international standard IEC 60942.
 Requirements and tolerances for sound pressure level, frequency, distortion and stability among other things are stated in this standard.
 The standard gives three classes of accuracy, LS, 1 and 2.
 Class LS is intended only for laboratory use while class 1 and 2 are intended for field use.
 These classes match the corresponding class for sound level meters.

-SP calibrates all types of sound calibrators.
+RISE calibrates all types of sound calibrators.
 Parameters which are calibrated are sound pressure level, frequency and distortion.
 If the instrument is equipped with an accessory barometer, we check this as well at current air pressure.

 Frequently asked questions